DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: DRED experiments

-As shown in \Cref{fig:zsg_test_set_and_edge_cases}, ICED achieves statistically significant improvements in its IQM (inter-quantile mean), mean score, optimality gap and mean solved rate over other methods on held-out levels from the CMDP.
-ICED's ZSG performance on held-out levels from $X_\text{train}$ and its low $\text{ShiftGap}$ demonstrates that it alleviates instance-overfitting while remaining consistent with the target CMDP.
-This is thanks to its generative model effectively approximating $p(\rvx)$, and to its mixed sampling strategy ensuring many training levels originate from $X_\text{train}$, which are guaranteed to be in-context.
-Despite small $\text{GenGap}$ (\Cref{fig:gen_gaps}), UED baselines achieve poor test scores, as they perform poorly on both the test set and on $X_\text{train}$.
-Further analysis conducted in \Cref{app:dist-shift}, concludes that in UED methods, significant shifts in the level parameter distribution, which are indicative of out-of-context levels being present, are coinciding with a significant $\text{ShiftGap}$.
+\textbf{ZSG to held-out levels.} As shown in \Cref{fig:zsg_test_set_and_edge_cases} (top), VAE-DRED achieves statistically significant improvements in its IQM (inter-quantile mean), mean score, optimality gap (compared to the level-specific optimal policy) and mean solved rate over other methods on held-out levels from the CMDP.
+VAE-DRED drastically increases the number of training levels available to the agent while remaining consistent with the target CMDP.
+VAE-DRED maintains a small distributional shift, which we quantify in our extended analysis in \Cref{app:dist-shift}, and a low $\text{ShiftGap}$ throughout training (\Cref{fig:gen_gaps}).
+This is thanks to its generative model effectively approximating $p(\rvx)$, and to its mixed sampling strategy ensuring levels from $X_\text{train}$ are sampled often, and even more-so early-on.
+Despite small $\text{GenGap}$ (\Cref{fig:gen_gaps}), UED baselines achieve low test scores, as they perform poorly on both the test set and on $X_\text{train}$.
+Further analysis conducted in \Cref{app:dist-shift} confirms that, in general, UED methods incur larger distributional shift than DRED or adaptive sampling strategies, and result in larger $\text{ShiftGap}$.

-We next investigate whether ICED's level generation improves robustness to \textit{edge cases} which are in-context but would have a near zero likelihood of being in $X_\text{train}$ in a realistic setting.
-We model edge cases as levels matching the CMDP semantics but generated via different procedural generation parameters.
-We find ICED to be particularly dominant is this setting, achieving a solved rate and IQM respectively two- and four-times $\mathcal{U}$, the next best method, and a mean score 1.6 times PLR, the next best method for that metric.
-ICED is therefore capable of introducing additional diversity in training levels, in a manner that remains semantically consistent with the CMDP.
-In \Cref{fig:zsg_hard}, we measure transfer to levels of increased complexity using a set of layouts 9 times larger in area than $X_\text{train}$ levels, and which would be impossible to instantiate during training.
-ICED's success rate is over twice PLR's, the next best performing method.
+\textbf{ZSG to edge cases.} We next investigate whether VAE-DRED's level generation improves robustness to in-context \textit{edge cases} with a near zero likelihood of occurring in $X_\text{train}$ (\Cref{fig:zsg_test_set_and_edge_cases}, bottom).
+We find VAE-DRED to be particularly dominant in this setting, achieving over three times DR's IQM, the next best method, and twice its solved rate and mean score.
+VAE-DRED makes the agent robust to edge cases by introducing additional diversity in the training levels.
+These generated levels remain consistent with the CMDP semantics, as can be observed qualitatively in renderings of generated levels in \Cref{fig:interpolated_levels} and quantitatively in the training distribution metrics reported in in \Cref{fig:buffermetrics}.

+\textbf{ZSG to hard levels.} In \Cref{fig:zsg_hard,fig:zsg_hard_set_and_edge_cases}, we evaluate transfer to in-context ``Hardcore'' levels.
+Being 9 times larger in area than training levels, Hardcore levels are significantly more challenging to solve, even for Humans.
+This setting is where the performance gap between VAE-DRED and other methods is the largest, with VAE-DRED solving three times as many levels as the next best baseline.